-You use DB->put() to put, or write, a database record.
-This method requires you to provide the record's key and data in the form of a pair of DBT structures.
+You use Db::put() to put, or write, a database record.
+This method requires you to provide the record's key and data in the form of a pair of Dbt objects.
 You can also provide one or more flags that control DB's behavior for the database write.

-Of the flags available to this method, DB_NOOVERWRITE may be interesting to you.
+Of the flags available to this method, DB\NOOVERWRITE may be interesting to you.
 This flag disallows overwriting (replacing) an existing record in the database.
-If the provided key already exists in the database, then this method returns DB_KEYEXIST even if the database supports duplicates.
+If the provided key already exists in the database, then this method returns DB\KEYEXIST even if the database supports duplicates.

 '''

-#include <db.h>
+#include <db_cxx.h>

 #include <string.h>

-. . .
+'''

+'''

+...

 char description = "Grocery bill.";

-DBT key, data;

-DB my database;

-int ret;

-float money;
+float money = 122.45;

+Db my_database(NULL, 0);

-/ Database open omitted for clarity /
+// Database open omitted for clarity

-money = 122.45;

-/ Zero out the DBTs before using them. /

-memset(&key, 0, sizeof(DBT));

-memset(&data, 0, sizeof(DBT));

-key.data = &money;

-key.size = sizeof(float);

-data.data = description;

-data.size = strlen(description) +1;
+Dbt key(&money, sizeof(float));

+Dbt data(description, strlen(description) + 1);

-ret = my_database->put(my_database, NULL, &key, &data, DB_NOOVERWRITE);
+int ret = my_database.put(NULL, &key, &data, DB_NOOVERWRITE);

-if (ret == DB KEYEXIST) {
+if (ret == DB_KEYEXIST) {

-my_database->err(my_database, ret,
+my_database.err(ret, "Put failed because key %f already exists", money);

+}

 '''

-"Put failed because key %f already exists", money);